TheBalkanDev/PlanB-Fixed/README.md

 ![PlanB](images/icon.png)
 #PlanB

-This Plugin was made by ifvvictr and Fixed by me!
+This Plugin was made by ifvictr and Fixed by me!
 Hackers can't cripple your server anymore!

 ###Commands: